katiestar99/ansible/docs/docsite/rst/dev_guide/testing_units_modules.rst

 Introduction
 ============

-This document explains why, how and when you should use unit tests for Ansible modules.
+This document explains why, how and when you should use unit tests for Assible modules.
-The document doesn't apply to other parts of Ansible for which the recommendations are normally closer to the Python standard.
-There is basic documentation for Ansible unit tests in the developer guide :ref:`testing_units`.
-This document should be readable for a new Ansible module author.
-If you find it incomplete or confusing, please open a bug or ask for help on Ansible IRC.
+The document doesn't apply to other parts of Assible for which the recommendations are normally closer to the Python standard.
+There is basic documentation for Assible unit tests in the developer guide :ref:`testing_units`.
+This document should be readable for a new Assible module author.
+If you find it incomplete or confusing, please open a bug or ask for help on Assible IRC.

 What Are Unit Tests?
 ====================

-Ansible includes a set of unit tests in the :file:`test/units` directory.
-These tests primarily cover the internals but can also cover Ansible modules.
+Assible includes a set of unit tests in the :file:`test/units` directory.
+These tests primarily cover the internals but can also cover Assible modules.
 The structure of the unit tests matches the structure of the code base, so the tests that reside in the :file:`test/units/modules/` directory are organized by module groups.

 Integration tests can be used for most modules, but there are situations where cases cannot be verified using integration tests.
-This means that Ansible unit test cases may extend beyond testing only minimal units and in some cases will include some level of functional testing.
+This means that Assible unit test cases may extend beyond testing only minimal units and in some cases will include some level of functional testing.